dxh9845/SmartMirror/README.md

 # SmartMirror

-> A Vue app that provides SmartMirror functionality to be run on IOT debices
+> A Vue app that provides SmartMirror functionality to be run on IOT devices.

 ## Build Setup